nilsanilsson/nilsanilsson.github.io/_pages/about.md

     <div class="boxed">
 	<b>News</b>
 	<ul>
 	  <li><b>30 April 2024:</b> My paper on dynamical dark energy and spacetime-symmetry breaking was accepted in Physics of the Dark Universe.
-A preprint version can be accessed [here]	(https://arxiv.org/pdf/2307.10290)</li>
+A preprint version can be accessed <a href="https://arxiv.org/pdf/2307.10290">here</a></li>
 	  <li><b>16 April 2024:</b> I started my new position as Senior Researcher at IBS-CTPU CGA in Daejeon, Korea!</li>
 	</ul>
     </div>